ujji7/eldians/FEATURES.md

 ##Application
 We have an application class which executes all the transaction taken from the transaction factory.

-##Client
-Reads the daily.txt file and sends the transaction details to the transaction factory to be executed.

 ##Bonus Features
 ### Eldians Front End Application: